CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 - **Test Set**: The remaining 1 val split of the train set.
 - **Output**: Metrics saved to `results/cv_metrics.txt`.
 - **Results**: All methods achieved >95% top-1 accuracy.
 LLM identification on responses that are not under the influence of system prompts is very easy.
-This motivated the creation of the system prompt dataset which makes it much harder to identify LLMs by using very strong system prompts.
+This motivated the collection of the system prompt dataset which makes it much harder to identify LLMs by using very strong system prompts.

 **CV Metrics Table** (Averaged across folds; from `results/cv_metrics.txt`):